jiz322/Neural-Network-to-Learn-Logical-Semantics/README.md

 We implement the TreeRNN discussed in paper [1].
 After tuning, it achieves 93.4% accuracy on the test set.
 In the paper, the TreeRNTN model archieve better accuracy.
 The implementation of TreeRNTN might be the future's work.

 ## Contribution
-Previous work in Repository uses Matlab as parimary language.
+Previous work in repository [1] uses Matlab as parimary language.
 Our work uses python's pytorch library, and get a decent accuracy with TreeRNN.